 Bejart came and explained to Moliere that the king knows all about the troubles the acting group experienced and that he decided to postpone the play if they perform another successful comedy.

-Moliere was a successful play writer who was put in an uncomfortable situation.
-His play’s success was questioned.
+Moliere - a successful playwright who was put in an uncomfortable situation.
+His play's success was questioned.
 His plays were very important because he always tried his best to get the best out of the actors.
 When he was stressed out he even yelled at his wife because she told him to make a play in which he will be the only actor.
-He put his plays on the first place and he was often the main character so we could conclude he was egoistic, self-centered and vain.
-He made fun of other people and their flaws while he described himself as a man who doesn’t retaliate or lower himself.
+He put his plays in the first place and he was often the main character so we could conclude he was egoistic, self-centered, and vain.
+He made fun of other people and their flaws while he described himself as a man who doesn't retaliate or lower himself.
 He was always superior to others.

-Miss Bejart was a critical person and she didn’t have a problem telling Moliere all that she thought whether it’s about his behavior about the play, irresponsibility about the concept of the play or the fact that the play was made up in the last minute.
+Miss Bejart - is a critical person and she didn't have a problem telling Moliere all that she thought whether it's about his behavior or about the play, irresponsibility about the concept of the play, or the fact that the play was made up at the last minute.

-Miss De Brie was curious which is notable when she asks Moliere to share something about his other comedy.
-She was a bit vindictive when the problem was injustice.
+Miss De Brie - is curious which is notable when she asks Moliere to share something about his other comedy.
+She was somewhat vindictive when the problem was an injustice.

 La Thorielle was a marquis who came to scout the area and see what Moliere was up to.
 He wasn’t Moliere’s favorite person.
 He was a womanizer and took every opportunity he had to court the ladies.

-Miss du Parc and miss De Brie were two women defending every woman’s honor and they were insulted by the way the females were laughed out.
+Miss Du Parc and Miss De Brie - two women defending every woman's honor and they were insulted by the way the females were laughed at.

-He wrote 33 comedies.
-Some of them were in verse and some of them were in prose and they are believed to be the mirror of the French society in the 17th century.
+He wrote 33 comedies, some of them were in verse, while some of them were in prose.
+They're believed to be used as a representation of French society in the 17th century.
 Moliere always tried to give a detailed description of the social layers and their characteristics.
-He was judgmental and laughed out everything that wasn’t in harmony with the nature that he believed was the symbol of intellect.
+He was judgmental and laughed out everything that wasn't in harmony with the nature that he believed was the symbol of intellect.

 Leave a Reply